ryo-furukawa-1122/AP-Acquisition/README.md

 # AP-Acquisition

 ## Overview
-This program drives a multifunction generator with different frequencies and records signals with an oscilloscope (developing...)
+This program drives a multifunction generator with different frequencies and records signals with an oscilloscope.

 ## Materials
 * Python